pulibrary/orcid-search/README.md

 # orcid-search

+**NOTE: This functionality is now supported directly by the search API.
+You can ask it for CSV results!
+See [Search results returned in CSV format](https://members.orcid.org/api/resources/find-myresearchers) for details.**

 Python CLI for searching the ORCID public API

 This script generates a CSV file of all ORCID records that match an affiliation search.
 You can search by organization name or identifier and multiple terms can be entered.